Germany moves to toughen Huawei oversight: sources

 Scrutiny of vendors would include up-front and ongoing assessments by Germany’s cybersecurity watchdog and intelligence services, subject to a judgement from key government departments on whether a vendor is trustworthy, some sources said.

-Exactly who has a seat at the table for that political call remains a subject of debate.
+Exactly who has a seat at the table for that political call remains a subject of debate, with Merkel’s coalition partners the Social Democrats, who run the foreign ministry, pushing to have a say.

 The compromise still needs to be drafted into a legal text: “We hope that cabinet can adopt this in October, or at the latest in November,” said one coalition source.